-The Pixel 7 and Pixel 7 Pro feature a host of new camera features and modes, thanks to the upgraded AI capabilities of Google’s Tensor G2 SoC.
-One of those is Cinematic Blur, which adds a shallow depth of field to your video recordings.
+The Pixel 7 and Pixel 7 Pro feature a host of new camera features and modes, thanks to the upgraded machine learning capabilities of Google’s Tensor G2 SoC.
+One of those is Cinematic Blur, a mode that adds a shallow depth of field to your video recordings.
 If you’re looking to shoot professional-looking videos with just your smartphone, here’s how to use Cinematic Blur on the Pixel 7 series.

-What is Cinematic Blur on the Google Pixel?
+What is Cinematic Blur mode on the Google Pixel?

-As the name suggests, Cinematic Blur tracks a subject in the frame and creates a blurry, out-of-focus background behind it.
-This look, also known as bokeh, is often associated with expensive lenses that can produce natural subject-background separation.
+Cinematic Blur is a camera feature that tracks a subject in the frame and creates a blurry, out-of-focus background behind it.
+This look, also known as bokeh, is often associated with expensive cameras and lenses that can produce natural subject-background separation.
 However, the Pixel 7 series uses software to simulate this cinematic style.
-The feature works on both animals and humans – you can check out Google’s sample album for some examples.
+The feature works on both animals and humans.

 You may have already used your smartphone’s Portrait Mode to add a blurry background behind your subject.
 Cinematic Blur brings the same effect to video recordings instead.
 Since a video is essentially a series of 30 or 60 images recorded each second, the feature likely requires much more computational power.
 This may explain why we’ve had to wait so long for it even though Portrait Mode is already available on many budget smartphones.

 In our Pixel 7 review, we noted that the results of Cinematic Blur were competitive with that of Apple’s own cinematic mode.
 However, the iPhone has a technical advantage as it can shoot in higher resolutions like 4K and offers better autofocus during video recording than the Pixel.
 As for shared downsides, both smartphones struggled with fine detail like hair edges.

 How does Cinematic Mode on the Pixel work?